awsdocs/amazon-api-gateway-developer-guide/doc_source/how-to-create-model.md

 + [Create a Model With the API Gateway Console](#how-to-create-model-console)

 ## Prerequisites<a name="how-to-create-model-prerequisites"></a>
 + You must have an API available in API Gateway\.
-Follow the instructions in [Creating an API in Amazon API Gateway](how-to-create-api.md)\.
+Follow the instructions in [Creating a REST API in Amazon API Gateway](how-to-create-api.md)\.

 ## Create a Model With the API Gateway Console<a name="how-to-create-model-console"></a>